faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 kubectl get pods
 ```

-Once all the pods are running, forward the traffic from local machine to nginx service.
+Once all the pods are running, there are 2 options to connect to the proxied website.

+1. Forward the traffic from local machine to nginx service.

-If the below command gives permission error to bind the port 443, please run the command with `sudo`
+If the below command gives permission error to bind the port 443, please run the command with `root` user.

 ```
 kubectl port-forward svc/reverse-proxy-reverse-proxy-nginx 443:443